FG sets April deadline for East-West road completion

 “The April 2025 delivery date remains sacrosanct.

-“However, due to the soil conditions in flood-prone areas where box culverts are being constructed, continuously reinforced concrete pavement (CRCP) should be used.
+“However, due to the soil conditions in the flood-affected areas where box culverts are being constructed, continuously reinforced concrete pavements (CRCP) should be used.

 “The affected area spans about 2.3 kilometers,” he said.